mcmeeking/www.mcmk.in/content/posts/building-a-home-lab-1/index.md

 First, we'll need to create an SSH ID if we don't already have one:

+> Note the two following commands should be executed on your **main machine, NOT the server**.

 ```bash
 ssh-keygen -t rsa -b 4096 -f $HOME/.ssh/id_rsa -N ''
 ```